SudhanshuCKY/python/README.md

 5. Use all operators to perform different operations.
 6. Write code to take input from user and print it on screen.
 7. Program a calculator that takes input from user and do basic calculations using different operators.
+8. Swap two values using a third variable.